-6. Filing power of attorney designating agent for service of process

--

-7. Agents license\$ 5

-8. Certificate of incorporation\$ 5

-9. Copies of documents

-and for each certificate to same\$ 1

-t 137 of 1925 regulated insurance companies operating on the pulated premium plan and established the following fees:

-Fee of or examining and filing the articles of incorporation . \$15

-Fee e for each certificate of authority, annually\$2

-An nual fee for each agent\$ 2

-Exa amination fees actual expenses.

-t 139 of 1925 regulated assessment insurance companies and ablished the following fees:

-1. Fee for filing preliminary papers and receiving license \$25

-2. Fee for filing amendments to charter or articles of

-incorporation\$15
+6. Filing power of attorney designating agent for service of process 7.
+Agents license 8.
+Certificate of incorporation\$ 5 9.
+Copies of documents 137 of 1925 regulated insurance companies operating on the ulated premium plan and established the following fees: Fee for examining and filing the articles of incorporation . \$15 Fee for each certificate of authority, annually\$2 Anr nual fee for each agent\$ 2 Exa mination feesactual expenses.
+139 of 1925 regulated assessment insurance companies and blished the following fees: 1.
+Fee for filing preliminary papers and receiving license \$25 2.
+Fee for filing amendments to charter or articles of incorporation 3.
+Fee for filing annual statements\$10

-- 4. Fee for each agents license or renewal \$ 2 - 5.
-Fee for making examinationsnecessary expenses - and for certificate of same\$ 1 - 7.
-For admission of associations organized under the laws of any other state\$32
+- 5. Fee for making examinations .....necessary expenses - and for certificate of same ......\$ 1 - 7.
+For admission of associations organized under the laws of any other state ......\$32